DaveDubUK/walkTools/README.md

 # walkTools
 walkTools - a procedural animation editor for high fidelty

 walkTools is work in progress - please feel free to contribute!
+The UI is currently being ported to separate webWindows, which is tidying everything up nicely.
+Will release soon.

 walkTools allows the user to edit any of the procedural animation files that work with the walk.js script within HighFidelity's Interface, so is 100% WYSIWYG.
 In addition to being able to set joint rotation offsets (i.e like Poser or bvhacker), joint oscillations can be specified.
 The ability to create animations in this way presents a novel way of creating perfectly looped animation files like walking, sidestepping and turning on the spot.
 I have found animating procedurally (as opposed to generating / editing keyframes) presents a very different way of animating, with it's own set of challenges, advantages and disadvantages.